Little histories about Mauvezin castle

 In 1379, the huge square keep (37 metres high) was raised.
-An impregnable fortress, which was besieged during Hundred Years War (3 times!), before Philip the Fair owned the fortress in 1292.
+An impregnable fortress, which was besieged during Hundred Years War (3 times!).
+Then king Philip the Fair owned the fortress in 1292.

-No: this is Jean de Grailly’s motto, count of Foix and Béarn, who lived in Mauvezin in the 15th c.
-He was a handsome young man who caused a stir in the king of France’s court, Gaston Phebus’ nephew: ah, of course!
+Not at all: this is Jean de Grailly’s motto, count of Foix and Béarn, who lived in Mauvezin in the 15th c.
+He was Gaston Phebus’ nephew, a handsome young man who caused a stir in the king of France’s court...